 Unlike 21st century DIY whole-house renovation, the mysterious mechanics of interior transformation and whole-making are beyond me.

-I only know I sense a trustworthy energy feeding me from a lighter realm and somehow holding everything in the cosmos together.
+I only know I sense a trustworthy energy feeding me from a lighter realm while somehow holding absolutely everything in the cosmos together.

 I express this not with certainty, but in pure wonder: